Sam Sexton: Sexton vs. Chisora II

 On 13 February 2010, Sexton was due to fight Danny Williams for the British title at Wembley Arena but had to pull out with a hand injury.
 The fight was rearranged for May but Sexton pulled out after his mother suffered a brain aneurysm and was replaced by Derek Chisora.
 Sexton fought for the British title on 18 September, matched up against Derek Chisora.
 Sexton was stopped in the 9th round losing the second defence of his title.

+Second British title challenge

 Sexton vs. Price

 On 19 May 2012, at Aintree Racecourse in Liverpool, Sexton was defeated by David Price by a fourth-round KO, in a fight for the vacant British and Commonwealth heavyweight titles.
 The fight was ordered by the BBBofC on 9 February after Tyson Fury vacated in order to step up.
 Price controlled the bout with his jab and distance, hurting Sexton badly whenever he connected.
 In the fourth round Price knocked Sexton out cold.

-British heavyweight champion
+British champion

 Sexton vs. Cornish

 On 6 October 2017, Sexton defeated Gary Cornish by unanimous decision and won the vacant British title at the Meadowbank Sports Centre, Edinburgh.